 When taking notes, you can assign a task to a meeting attendee.

-The "@" icon on a note enables you to assign a line item to a meeting guest.
-You can click the icon and select from a dropdown of meeting guests or, as you are typing notes, type "@" and start typing the name of the assignee to narrow down the dropdown list that displays.
+Typing the "@" icon on a note enables you to assign a line item to a meeting guest.
+You can click the icon located within the formatting bar and select from a dropdown of meeting guests or, as you are typing notes, type "@" and start typing the name of the assignee to narrow down the dropdown list that displays.
 Click to select the correct assignee.

 When someone is assigned a task, their name will appear in blue text indicating task ownership.